wdporter/acim/README.md

 I very much welcome correspondence with suggestions for improvements or additions.

-The site is built with static site generator Jekyll and the <a href=https://github.com/W-David-Porter/acim>sources are in github</a>.
+The site is built with static site generator Vuepress and the <a href=https://github.com/W-David-Porter/acim>sources are in github</a>.

-I'm thinking of porting it to vuepress instead.

 If you don't know what github is, you can <a href=mailto:acim@fea.st>email me</a> instead.

-Help with CSS and site design would be appreciated also.

 by David Porter.